bruno-remeikis/bruno-remeikis/README.md

 I'm a Full Stack developer 💻:

-- 💼 I’m currently working at CSI - Soluções & Tecnologia
+- 💼 I’m currently working at [SoftExpert](https://www.softexpert.com/pt-br/)
-- 📚 I’m currently learning TailwindCSS and Docker
+- 📚 I'm constantly looking to improve my front-end development skills
 - ⚡ Fun fact: I love to sing 🎤 and play instruments 🎵 like guitar 🎸 and piano 🎹

 ### Connect with me: